Her Town Too

-"Her Town Too" is a song written by James Taylor, J. D. Souther, and Waddy Wachtel, first released as a duet between Taylor and Souther on Taylor's 1981 album Dad Loves His Work.
+"Her Town Too" is a song written by James Taylor, JD Souther and Waddy Wachtel, and first released as a duet between Taylor and Souther on Taylor's 1981 album Dad Loves His Work.
 "Her Town Too" was later released on the 2000 compilation album Greatest Hits Volume 2.
-The song was also released as a single in 1981, peaking at #11 on the Billboard Hot 100, Taylor's last single to reach the Top 40 on that chart as of 2021.
-"Her Town Too" also reached #5 on the Billboard Adult Contemporary chart and #21 on the Mainstream Rock chart.
+The song was also released as a single, peaking at No. 11 on the Billboard Hot 100 for the weeks of May 2 and 9, 1981.
+It is Taylor's last single to reach the top 40 on that chart as of 2025.
+"Her Town Too" also reached No. 5 on the Billboard Adult Contemporary chart and No. 21 on the Mainstream Rock chart.

 Background

 The subject of "Her Town Too" is the aftermath of a breakup of a long term relationship.
 Taylor has called it "a tender, well-meaning song about how difficult it was to be friends" with both parties after the breakup.
 Since Taylor's marriage to Carly Simon was breaking up at the time, there was speculation that the song was about their relationship.
 However, Taylor has stated that the song was about "the ex-wife of a mutual friend."
-Author Sheila Weller has written that the subject was Betsy Asher, who had recently divorced from Taylor's longtime manager and producer Peter Asher.
+Author Sheila Weller has written that the subject was Betsy Asher, who had recently divorced from Taylor's longtime manager and producer Peter Asher, but of course this is just speculation.